SeaFu/SANR-3D/README.md

 # Selective and Noise-Resistant Virtual Point Cloud Fusion for Long-Range 3D Object Detection

-This repository provides the **modified files** for our paper:
+This repository provides the official code release for our paper:

 **Selective and Noise-Resistant Virtual Point Cloud Fusion for Long-Range 3D Object Detection**

-Our implementation is built **on top of the official VirConv codebase**.
-Instead of re-releasing the entire upstream framework, this repository is provided in a **patch-style form**, containing the key modified files required to reproduce our method.
+Our method builds upon the VirConv framework and introduces a selective and noise-resistant multimodal fusion design for long-range 3D object detection.

-The proposed framework extends VirConv with three main components:
+The proposed framework includes three main components:

 - **DNrC (Dilated Noise-Resistant Convolution)**: suppresses boundary-aligned artifacts in projected sparse features using 2D dilated sparse convolutions.
 - **MCMA (Multiscale Cross Multi-Head Attention)**: performs geometry-consistent cross-modal fusion with **3D features as queries** and **2D features as keys/values**.